 Looked After Children (LAC): LAC are the responsibility of the Designated Teacher who is a member of the Safeguarding team.
-File notes pertaining to LAC are kept in the confidential files (CPOMS).
-Progress mentors assigned to each child who is LAC will be responsible for the day to day contact and support of LAC, and Designated LAC Lead will also ensure that their Pupil Premium is spent on relevant and specific areas that can help support each LAC in achieving their targets.
+File notes pertaining to LAC are kept on CPOMS, termly PEP reports will be kept also on SIMS from 25/26 with PEP targets and actions available for all relevant staff.
+The Designated Teacher will also ensure that their Pupil Premium + funding is spent on relevant and specific areas that can help support each LAC in achieving their educational targets.
 They will attend any review meetings and ensure that strategies discussed and agreed at review meetings are implemented.